Hung-Ta-Chen/Electric-Fan-Project-in-Assembly-Language/README.md

 # Electric-Fan-Project-in-Assembly-Language
-Use assembly language to design an electronic fan which can be controlled by a keypad.
+Use assembly language to design an electronic fan which can be controlled by a keypad.<br>
 The code can be runned on 8051 microprocessor.
 <br>
 ### Features